ChinaKnowledge.de -

 掃蘭 * Saolan same as Sayram?

-亦力把力 (別失八里) * Yilibali (Bieshibali) Kulja (Yining 伊寧, today in Xinjiang)
+亦力把力 (別失八里) * Yilibali (Bieshibali) Kulja (Yining 伊寧, today's Xinjiang)

 乜克力 * Miekeli, Niekeli ? (east of Hami)